TheMightyAmondee/WeatherTotems/README.md

 Thunder Totem<br>*The crackle of electricity fills the air...* | 1 Hardwood<br>1 Truffle Oil<br>5 Void Essence | Foraging Level 9

 ### Installation:
-This is a mod I made for my personal use due the possible incompatibilities and the fact someone else is also working on a similar mod, therefore it won't be officially released.
+This is a mod I made for my personal use due to the possible incompatibilities and the fact someone else is also working on a similar mod, therefore it won't be officially released.
 If you want to use the mod you'll need to download the source code and compile it yourself.
 Nevertheless, I'll leave the mod open source as a reference for other modders.